thejohncotton/savvy-course-materials/Wk3Mod4.md

 ## Arrays

-We've seen Arrays before (back during our data types day).
-And we've been using them undercover since then. _Strings_, in fact, are secretly collections of letters stored at sequential memory addresses (a.k.a. arrays).
+We've seen Arrays since our first day of complex data types, and we've been using them in a number of different forms since then. _Strings_, in fact, are secretly collections of characters stored at sequential memory addresses (a.k.a. arrays).
 Let's take a look.

 ### Strings